JohnSnowLabs/spark-nlp/docs/en/alab/healthcare.md

 ## Generating training data for different models

 {:.info}
-No Alab Credentials required.
-Only exported JSON is required.
+**_No Annotation Lab Credentials Required_.
+Only the exported JSON is used.**

 ### Classification Model

-Here, we will generate data for training a classification model.
+The following snippet shows how to generate data for training a classification model.

 ```py
 alab.get_classification_data(